-Sniffing SS7 ISUP Signalling on an E1
+Sniffing SS7 ISUP Signalling

 This is a complete example using C. The idea is to tap into the E1 without disturbing it, decode MTP-2 on the Corelatus probe, send the decoded packets to my workstation and then use wireshark to decode the higher layers and provide a GUI.